Woodeaton Quarry

-Woodeaton Quarry is a 7.3 ha geological Site of Special Scientific Interest north of Oxford in Oxfordshire.
+Woodeaton Quarry is a 7.3 ha former quarry and geological Site of Special Scientific Interest north of Oxford in Oxfordshire.
 It is a Geological Conservation Review site.

 This site exposes a sequence of rocks dating to the Middle Jurassic around 167 million years ago belonging to the Great Oolite Group, spanning the Chipping Norton Limestone, Sharp's Hill, Taynton Limestone, Rutland, White Limestone, and Forest Marble formations.
 It exhibits one of the most complete Bathonian sections in the county, and is described by Natural England as "of great palaeontological and sedimentological interest".